Alarlar/Computer-introduction-scince-118-C-/README.md

 /functionArea.cpp/ - **This is a small program that finds Area of Square with the function**

 /ProgCircle.cpp/ - **In this program we can see the use of the 'cmath' library for arithmetic tasks, such as finding areaof circle, volofSphere using the'pow' function.**

+/boundsError.cpp/ - **This code may work correctly which is also a problem.
+If our code is correct, we don't need bounds-checking - that is C++ rule.
+The language standard does not require that it performs bounds checking.
+It is no guarantee that it still work the next time in our program.
+Or that it hasn't overwritten essential data even now, and we just haven't encountered the problems that it is going to cause yet.
+BoundError can cause Memory corruption and undefined behavior.**